chharvey/counterpoint/spec/grammar.md

 the parse tree into the semantic tree, which is a prerequisite for semantic analysis.
 In an attribute grammar, attributes are defined on nodes of a parse tree via the productions of a context-free grammar.
-In this specification, attributes determined in a top-down manner: given a parse node, computing an attribute of that node might require looking at its children.
+In this specification, attributes are “synthesized” and thus propagate in a bottom-up manner: given a parse node, computing an attribute of that node might require looking at its children.
 Attributes can be computed values, or entire objects representing semantic nodes with children.
 For example, an attribute grammar can be used to determine the mathematical value of a number.